Xihoudu

 Xihoudu (西侯度 (Xīhóudù)) is an archeological site located in the Shanxi Province of China.
-The site dates to the Paleolithic Age.
+The site has been dated to 2.43 million years ago, i.e. the Paleolithic Age.
 In total 32 stone implements were found at the site.

 Discovery

 In 1929, Chinese prehistoric archaeologist and paleontologist Professor Pei Wenzhong discovered the skull fossil of the "Peking Man" 500,000 years ago at the Zhoukoudian site in Beijing.
 However, the Paleolithic archaeologist Wang Jian(王建) inferred that there must have been more primitive humans before the "Peking Man".
 This inference was affirmed by the paleoanthropologist Professor Jia Lanpo(贾兰坡).
 In order to prove their theoretical inference, Jia Lanpo, Wang Jian and others analyzed from the aspects of paleogeography and paleoclimate, and began to search for human remains in the Nihewan stratum.

 In 1959, archaeologists discovered the site on a terrace 170 meters above the river surface on the east bank of the Yellow River in Xihoudu Village, Ruicheng County.
 Three excavations were carried out in 1961, 1962, and 2005.
 Dating back 1.8 million years, it is the oldest known Paleolithic cultural sites in China.

 In 1983, the Ruicheng County People's Government established the Xihoudu Cultural Relics Protection Group; in 1986, the Shanxi Provincial People's Government announced the Xihoudu Cultural Site as a key cultural relic protection unit in the province; in 1988, the Xihoudu Site was designated as a national key cultural relic Protection unit (third batch).
 In 2013, the cultural relics department of Ruicheng County, Shanxi Province built the Xihoudu Site Exhibition Hall with a total construction area of about 130 square meters to protect the unearthed cultural relics.